StackVista/stackstate-docs/configure/security/authentication/keycloak.md

    * **redirectUri** - Optional: The URI where the login callback endpoint of StackState is reachable.
 Populated by default using the `stackstate.baseUrl`, but can be overridden \(must be a fully qualified URL that points to the `/loginCallback` path\)
    * **jwsAlgorithm** - Set this to `RS256`, this is currently the only supported value.
    * **jwtClaims** - Optional: The roles or username can be retrieved from a different attribute than the Keycloak default behavior
-     * **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
+     * **usernameField** - Optional: The field in the OIDC user profile that contains the username.
 By default, this will be the `preferred_username`.
      * **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
 But it can also add roles from the field specified here.
 This is mainly useful when Keycloak is mapping roles/groups from a third-party system.
 2. In `authentication.yaml` - map user roles from KeyCloak to the correct StackState subjects using the `roles.guest`, `roles.powerUser`, `roles.platformAdmin` or `roles.admin` settings \(see the example above\).
 For details, see the [default StackState roles](../rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](../rbac/).
 3. Store the file `authentication.yaml` together with the `values.yaml` file from the StackState installation instructions.